Classification under Nuisance Parameters and Generalized Label Shift in Likelihood-Free Inference: Conclusion and Discussion

 The introduction of nuisance parameters complicates the effectiveness and reliability of machine learning models in tasks such as classification.
 This paper introduces a new method for handling prior probability shift of both label and nuisance parameters in likelihood-free inference when a high-fidelity mechanistic model is available.
 We demonstrate a new technique for estimating the ROC across the entire parameter space for binary classification problems.
 We also show how to construct set-valued classifiers that have a guaranteed user-specified probability $(1-\alpha)$ of including the true label (parameter of interest), for all levels $\alpha \in [0,1]$ simultaneously, without having to retrain the model for every $\alpha$.
 These set-valued classifiers are valid, no matter what the true label and unknown nuisance parameters are.
 Finally, we demonstrate how to increase power while maintaining validity by constraining nuisance parameters.

-{\bf Extensions and Limitations.} Our approach can be extended to standard classification problems where the training data does not come from a simulator, as long as nuisance parameters $\bnu$ in the data-generating process have been identified and are available at training time.
-NAPS also directly extends to multiclass problems, since we can estimate one-vs-one ROC curves for each $\bnu \in \mathcal{N}$.
-One-vs-rest ROC curves however require knowledge of the distribution of $Y$ on the target set, and are thus not invariant to GLS.
+{\bf Extensions and Limitations.} Our approach can be extended to standard classification problems where the training data does not come from a simulator, as long as \add{(i) the nuisance parameters $\bnu$ in the data-generating process have been identified and are available at training time, and (ii) we can reliably estimate the rejection probability function across the entire parameter space as in Section~\ref{sec:RejectionAndROC}.
+We recommend checking the latter with diagnostic P-P plots (see Appendix~\ref{sec:roc_diag}, and Figure~\ref{fig:cosmic_ROC} (right) for an example).}

+NAPS directly extends to \add{multiclass as one-vs-one} problems, since we can estimate one-vs-one ROC curves for each $\bnu \in \mathcal{N}$. \add{The computational cost for $K$ classes would increase by a factor of $\binom{K}{2}$.
+However, an extension to multiclass as one-vs-rest problems is non-trivial, because estimating ROC curves requires knowledge of the distribution of labels $Y$ on the target set for every nuisance parameter $\mathbf{\nu}$.
+Without such knowledge, the ROC curves would not be invariant to GLS.}

-NAPS achieves validity under GLS, but at the expense of decreased power relative to the oracle (most powerful) prediction sets.
-Although we can recover some of this power by constraining nuisance parameters (i.e. setting $\gamma > 0$), the cutoffs need to be computed for {\em each} test point, which can be computationally costly, especially for high-dimensional $\bnu$.
-Furthermore, setting $\gamma > 0$ is not guaranteed to increase power relative to $\gamma = 0$.
-Since rejection probability inversion is performed at level $\alpha - \gamma$, power might $\emph{decrease}$ when optimizing the NAPS cutoff over the ($1 - \gamma$) confidence set of $\bnu$ (see Equation \ref{eq:cutoff_FPR}).
-This can occur if the ($1 - \gamma$) confidence sets are too large, or when the distribution of $\bnu$ is skewed toward certain regions (see Figure \ref{fig:synth_nucs}).
+\add{NAPS achieves validity under GLS.
+However, in the absence of a shift, this results in reduced power compared to standard prediction sets (Equation~\ref{eq:standardPS}).} Although we can recover some of this power by constraining nuisance parameters (i.e. setting $\gamma > 0$), the cutoffs need to be computed for {\em each} test point, which can be computationally expensive, especially for high-dimensional $\bnu$.
+Furthermore, setting $\gamma > 0$ is not guaranteed to increase power relative to $\gamma = 0$: Since rejection probability inversion is performed at level $\alpha - \gamma$, power might $\emph{decrease}$ when optimizing the NAPS cutoff over the ($1 - \gamma$) confidence set for $\bnu$ (see Equation \ref{eq:cutoff_FPR}).
+This can occur if the ($1 - \gamma$) confidence sets are too large, or when the distribution of $\bnu$ is skewed toward certain regions (Figure \ref{fig:synth_nucs}).
 For further discussion, refer to Appendix ~\ref{sec:increase_power}.

 Finally, we note that NAPS may sometimes result in empty prediction sets, though this is uncommon when $(1-\alpha)$ is large.
 Future adaptations could incorporate strategies from \citet{sadinle2019least} to mitigate this issue.